 Ottawa condo prices dropped between 2011 and 2016 then the last two years saw high price acceleration without a winter price dip.

-Most recently while the “benchmark price” reported by the Ottawa Real Estate Board has hit new peaks, the average condo prices have seen significant drops.
-We interpret this to be an early warning that condo markets will return to a more “normal” state, likely leveling off later in 2019.
+The “benchmark” Ottawa condo price reported by the Ottawa Real Estate Board is breaking new records, while average Ottawa condo prices have lagged the “benchmark”.
+We interpret this to mean there is a risk that Ottawa condo prices may see a pullback to a more “normal” state, leveling off later in 2019.

 Ottawa house prices have maintained an upward trajectory that is far above the 10 year trend.
 It’s not clear exactly why prices are escalating so dramatically with most local incomes tied to government and crown corporation employment.
 Some speculate that the foreign capital that once favoured Vancouver and Toronto has moved to Ottawa.

 Current buyers should be concerned what happens when foreign buyers lose interest in Ottawa.
 Vancouver has seen prices in some areas drop 10% ($165,000) in less than a year now that foreign investment interest has fizzled.

 In a nutshell, buyer sentiment and an influx of foreign capital are driving up prices.
 Most economic factors would indicate a moderating of prices:

 New mortgage rules and higher interest rates reduce the amount buyers can borrow.

 Employment rates are peaking and can not reasonably rise more.